ucsd-dsc-arts/dsc160-midterm-group7/README.md

 Any implementation details or notes we need to repeat your work.
 - Additional libraries you are using for this project

   - Spotipy
   - urllib
   - pandas
+  - keras
+  - seaborn

 - Does this code require other pip packages, software, etc?

   To run the code you need to obatin a credentials to use the spotify API from their developers website.

 - Does this code need to run on some other (non-datahub) platform?
 (CoLab, etc.)

+  Datahub will be sufficient as long as adequate resources (memory, CPU, etc) are allocated to running the code

 ## Reference

 References to any papers, techniques, repositories you used: